azheriqbal/SepecFlow-Selenium-BDD-ExtendReport/README.md

 # QA Automation for .NET Apps

 Welcome to the QA Automation project for .NET applications!
-This project focuses on automating tests for .NET apps using Selenium, C#, BDD Specflow, Gherkin, NUnit, MSTest, Visual Studio, MSSM (MSTest - assuming it's a typo), EF Core, and ASP.NET Core Web API.
+This project focuses on automating tests for .NET apps using Selenium, C#, BDD Specflow, Gherkin, NUnit, MSTest, Visual Studio, Microsoft SQL Server Management, EF Core, and ASP.NET Core Web API.

 ## Table of Contents